robinmamie/machine_learning/project2/README.md

 # Road Segmentation Project
 #### Bastien Beuchat, Robin Mamie, Jeremy Mion

 Image segmentation is a computer vision process in which images are partitioned into different segments.
 It has a key role to play in many different fields of research.
 Among its concrete applications are domains such as medical imaging, machine vision and in our case dynamic map creation.
 Acquiring aerial photography is a cheap and efficient way of collecting information about the topography of the terrain below.
-In this project, we set out to create a machine learning algorithm that detects the roads out of these photographs.
+In this project, we create a machine learning algorithm that detects the roads out of these photographs.
 Automatically detecting the location and width of roads is a very powerful tool that allows map-making companies to keep their data up to date with very little cost.

 In this project, we explore the different possibilities by starting with a simple convolutional neural network, and ending up with one implementing UNet++ using deep supervision.